nuts-foundation/nuts-specification/rfc/rfc006-distributed-registry.md

 - `tid` MUST be absent

 The `kid` field of the `jwk` header parameter MUST be prefixed by the `id` of the DID document.
-In order for the contents to be accepted in the Verifiable Data Registry, the JWK MUST match the `authentication` key in the DID document with the same identifier.
+In order for the contents to be accepted in the Verifiable Data Registry, the JWK MUST match the `capabilityInvocation` key in the DID document with the same identifier.
 The `kid` field from the JWK MUST match the `id` from the verification key in the DID document.

 Example JWS header